centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **Harm code** *
 Harmonization code, also known as commodity code.
 Used for customs when exporting to certain countries.

+**Hold** (order status flag)
+This order is on hold by manual intervention in Centra backend.
+Its details can still be edited, but it cannot proceed with shipment or payment until resumed.

 ## **I**

+**Incomplete** (order status 0)
+This is a selection before it’s checked out.
+It contains the list of selected items, information about language and currency or discounts, plus a list of optional shipping methods.

 **Item** *
 An API response for an order, for every element of the “items” table, item is presented as “X-Y”, where X is the product ID and Y is the variant ID.